-Add within 100, including adding a two-digit number and a One-Digit number, and adding a two-digit number and a multiple of 10, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
+Add within 100, including adding a two-digit number and a one-digit number, and adding a two-digit number and a multiple of 10, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
 Understand that in adding two-digit numbers, one adds tens and tens, ones and ones; and sometimes it is necessary to compose a ten.

 Code Digital Student Experience Code Teacher Resources

-U20 Computations and Algebraic Thinking - Associative Property U20 Identity Property Go Fish!
+U20 Computations and Algebraic Thinking - Associative Property U20 (Properties of) Operations - Identity Property Go Fish!

 U20 Computations and Algebraic Thinking - Identity Property U24 Start, Change, Result! (within 20)

-ISIP Fact Family Dominoes

 ISIP Building Sums to Ten

+ISIP Computations and Algebraic Thinking - Fact Family Dominoes

 FP Addition Fast Track

 FP Subtraction Fast Track

 FP Sticky Sums

 FP Write, Tally, Draw

 FP Shake It, Make It, Solve It (Addition)

 FP Wipe Out

-Tell and write time with respect to a clock and calendar.
+Tell and write time.